-With a population of over 46,000 in Calaveras County, and an increasing amount of tourist boating traffic, the summer boat patrol period is very busy with enforcement of the laws, investigation of accidents, and rescue operations.
-During this time additional deputies, reserves, and extra hires can be utilized to augment the program.
+With a population of roughly 46,000 people in Calaveras County and an increasing amount of tourist boating traffic, the summer boat patrol period is busy with the enforcement of laws, investigation of accidents and rescue operations.
+During this time additional deputies, reserves and extra hires are utilized to augment the program.

 A very important component of keeping the lakes safe and enforcing the law is boating safety education.
 The Sheriff's Office strongly encourages all boating enthusiasts to take a boater safety course.
 Our staff instructs students, residents and visitors each year in boating safety in hopes of decreasing the number of boating accidents.

 The State of California also requires boaters to possess a California Boater Card while in operating a boat.
 Our Marine Safety Deputies can provide more information on this and other boating laws any time.

 Safety on our waterways is the #1 concern!